 Alcoholic ketoacidosis is attributed to the combined effects of alcohol and starvation on glucose metabolism.

 Alcohol diminishes hepatic gluconeogenesis and leads to decreased insulin secretion, increased lipolysis, impaired fatty acid oxidation, and subsequent ketogenesis, causing an elevated anion gap metabolic acidosis.
-Counter-regulatory hormones are increased and may further inhibit insulin secretion.
+Counter-regulatory hormones are increased.
 Plasma glucose levels are usually low or normal, but mild hyperglycemia sometimes occurs.

 Typically, an alcohol binge leads to vomiting and the cessation of alcohol or food intake for ≥ 24 h.
 During this period of starvation, vomiting continues and abdominal pain develops, leading the patient to seek medical attention.
 Pancreatitis may occur.

-Diagnosis requires a high index of suspicion; similar symptoms in an alcoholic patient may result from acute pancreatitis, methanol or ethylene glycol poisoning, or diabetic ketoacidosis (DKA).
+Diagnosis requires a high index of suspicion; similar symptoms in an alcoholic patient may result from acute pancreatitis, methanol or ethylene glycol poisoning (see table Symptoms and Treatment of Specific Poisons), or diabetic ketoacidosis (DKA).
+Often, blood alcohol levels are no longer elevated when patients present with alcoholic ketoacidosis.
 In patients suspected of having alcoholic ketoacidosis, serum electrolytes (including magnesium), BUN and creatinine, glucose, ketones, amylase, lipase, and plasma osmolality should be measured.
 Urine should be tested for ketones.
 Patients who appear significantly ill and those with positive ketones should have arterial blood gas and serum lactate measurement.